Steve-Drewery/final-assessment/README.md

     >Your total number of weekly workouts will be displayed in your user portal (i.e "2/4 workouts completed this week")
 - Ladder
-    >View a table ordered by how many workouts app users have completed in a given month.
+    >View a table ordered by how many workouts app users have completed.

-    Your position on this ladder will be displayed in your user portal (i.e You are 23/100 in the monthly ladder!)
+    Your position on this ladder will be displayed in your user portal (i.e You are 23/100 in the user ladder!)
-- Trophies
-    >Earn trophies by completing milestones (i.e Reach #1 on overall ladder)

-    >Trophies will be displayed in the Trophies page of the user portal.

 ## Target Audience
 At a high level, this application is for users who want to leverage digital tools to achieve their fitness goals.
 This could apply to: